hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 13:57:08.547542 IP 192.168.2.16.59594 > 192.168.0.55.62642: UDP, length 120
 ```

 The ports will correspond to those seen in the `FFmpeg` command if you turn on verbose logging.
 If you are seeing no entries then chances are you have firewall or routing issues.
 If you are seeing entries, but no video is streaming, then this is likely that the Home App is not expecting the *source IP* to be what it is.
 In the above case, even though the only ***advertised*** port was the "other" ethernet, it was not arriving via that route.
-Changing the advertisment to match should fix this.
+Changing the advertisement to match should fix this.

 ### <A NAME="video"></A>Video Streaming
 There are lots of things that can go wrong with video streaming, unfortunately.
 I want to start by providing a bit of background on how streaming actually works in HomeKit, homebridge and this plugin before getting into where things can break.

 #### Background
-Read about [video autoconfiguration in HBUP](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Autoconfiguration.md) for a primer on how stream selection, transcoding, and transmuxing works in HBUP.
+Read about [how HBUP sources and selects your video](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Autoconfiguration.md#how-hbup-sources-your-video) for a primer on the timeshift buffer, stream selection, transcoding, and transmuxing in HBUP.
+The short version:

-  * The key to HomeKit video streaming, is understanding that **HomeKit decides what quality it wants to request, not the end user, nor HBUP**.
-What this means in practice is that you have no control over what HomeKit requests and what it can handle in response to that request when it comes to video streaming size and quality.
-There are options in HBUP to override these quality settings, but I would encourage you to get up and running first before tweaking options.
+  * The key to HomeKit video streaming is understanding that **HomeKit decides what quality it wants to request, not the end user, nor HBUP**.
+What this means in practice is that you have no control over what HomeKit requests and what it can handle in response when it comes to video streaming size and quality.
+There are options in HBUP to override these quality settings, but I'd encourage you to get up and running first before tweaking options.

-  * UniFi Protect typically allows you to have up to three different RTSP streams available per camera (for most camera types).
-Each stream represents a different quality level - *High*, *Medium*, and *Low*, and you may choose to stream using any of them so long as they are enabled (HBUP [autoconfigures](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Autoconfiguration.md) all the available RTSP streams, if it has the permissions to do so in Protect).

-When HomeKit requests a stream of a specific quality, HBUP selects a stream that's closest to what's being requested, and send that back to your device.
-You can see that when you look at the Homebridge logs:
+  * By default, HBUP serves your live views from a standing timeshift buffer of the camera's livestream...the same buffer that feeds HomeKit Secure Video and snapshots.
+You can opt individual live views over to direct RTSP instead.
+Either way, Protect gives HBUP up to three quality levels per camera - *High*, *Medium*, and *Low* - to draw from, and HBUP picks the one closest to what HomeKit asked for.

+You can see all of this in the Homebridge logs when you stream a camera:

 ```
-Streaming request from 1.2.3.4: 1280x720@30fps, 299 kbps.
-Transcoding 1280x720@30fps (Medium), 2,000 kbps.
+Streaming request: 1280x720@30fps, 299 kbps.
+Using Medium [H.264], 2,000 kbps [TSB/API].
 ```

-What the above means is that a HomeKit client, in this case an iPhone, is requesting a stream of quality 1280x720@30fps at a bitrate of 299kbps.
-In response, HBUP looks at the available RTSP streams on the camera, an AI Pro, and selected the `Medium` RTSP profile to use.
+Reading that line: a HomeKit client (an iPhone here) requested 1280x720@30fps at 299 kbps.
+HBUP is serving it from the *Medium*-quality H.264 stream, whose source bitrate is 2,000 kbps.
+The trailing tag is the transport: **`TSB/API`** means the video is coming from the timeshift buffer (fed by the livestream API), which is the default.
+If you'd opted that camera's live views over to direct RTSP, you'd see **`RTSP`** there instead.
+That tag is a handy first thing to glance at when something's off - it tells you exactly where your video is coming from.

 #### Video Streaming Issues
 This brings us to where the problems people encounter can come from.
-When that stream comes from Protect to HBUP, it's processed by `FFmpeg` before being sent on it's way to your iPhone.
+Whether the video comes from the buffer or direct RTSP, it's processed by `FFmpeg` before being sent on its way to your iPhone.
 I've taken time to tune the parameters used within FFmpeg for Protect to get things working just right.
 Despite that, it's not always perfect.

 Almost all of the streaming issues that aren't one of the simpler ones described above (firewall rules, etc.) boil down to two related things:

  * The quality of the stream is pushing more data at a faster rate than either FFmpeg can consume or the HomeKit device can consume (or both!).
  * When transcoding, the hardware that HBUP is running on is unable to keep up with the requirements of the stream that's being pushed through it.

+There's also one specific gotcha worth calling out: **an AV1-encoded camera can't stream over direct RTSP**...the bundled version of FFmpeg can't carry AV1 that way.
+If you've disabled `Video.Timeshift.Livestream` on an AV1 camera, live views will fail (the log will say so in plain language) while snapshots keep working - the same symptom as a network-interface issue, but a completely different cause.
+The fix is simple: re-enable `Video.Timeshift.Livestream` (it's on by default), and the camera streams from the buffer as intended.

-##### Use The Low Stream
+##### Use A Lower Stream Quality
 While the defaults work for most users, most of the time, sometimes the specifics of your own environment will make things off *just enough* that streaming doesn't work.
-The first, and easiest, step in addressing it is simple: **force HBUP to use a lower stream quality**.
-You can do that by forcing the use of the `Low` RTSP stream in the HBUP feature options webUI under the video section.
-If this works, then you're done and your HomeKit life is once more complete and all is right with the world.
-You can experiment and see if the `Medium` RTSP stream works after you're up and running.
+The first, and easiest, step in addressing it is simple: **have HBUP feed from a lower stream quality**.

+On a default setup, your live views come from the timeshift buffer, so the option you want is `Video.Timeshift.Only.Low`, under the *Timeshift Buffer* section of the HBUP feature options webUI - that forces the buffer (which also feeds HKSV and snapshots) to draw from the Low stream.
+If instead you've switched a camera's live views to direct RTSP, the equivalent knob is `Video.Rtsp.Only.Low` under the *Video* section.
+If lowering the quality works, then you're done and your HomeKit life is once more complete and all is right with the world.
+You can experiment and see if the *Medium* stream works after you're up and running.

 I know that instinctively people may not like the idea of having higher-end Protect cameras and using what they perceive to be a low-quality stream.
 To that, I'd say a couple of things...the quality of the stream is actually *very* good relative to the very conservative bitrates HomeKit tends to request.
-Those bitrates can be overriden by tweaking your feature options, but in general, lower quality video streaming is just the nature of the HomeKit beast, I'm afraid.
+Those bitrates can be overridden by tweaking your feature options, but in general, lower quality video streaming is just the nature of the HomeKit beast, I'm afraid.
 For the purposes of glancing at video on occasion, it's more than sufficient.

 ##### Transcoding
 Transcoding is used by HBUP to ensure that video streams are in the form that HomeKit expects when it comes to format, quality, and dimensions.
 HBUP will take the closest match it can find to the request from HomeKit and will transcode the video stream in realtime to match the parameters being requested by HomeKit.
 When transcoding, you'll see a log entry in Homebridge like this:

 ```
-Streaming request from 1.2.3.4: 1280x720@30fps, 299 kbps.
-Transcoding 1280x720@30fps (Medium), 2,000 kbps.
+Streaming request: 1280x720@30fps, 299 kbps.
+Using Medium [H.264], 2,000 kbps [TSB/API].
 ```

 Transcoding has two significant implications: